Seth MacFarlane: Gay rights advocacy

 MacFarlane is a supporter of gay rights.
 In 2008, prior to the holding of the Obergefell v.
 Hodges case by the United States Supreme Court, MacFarlane called it "infuriating and idiotic" that two gay partners "have to go through this fucking dog and pony act when they stop at a hotel and the guy behind the counter says, 'You want one room or two?'"
 He went on to say: "I'm incredibly passionate about my support for the gay community and what they're dealing with at this current point in time."

 In recognition of "his active, passionate commitment to humanist values, and his fearless support of equal marriage rights and other social justice issues", MacFarlane was named the Harvard Humanist of the Year in 2011.

 Speaking engagements

 MacFarlane is a frequent speaking guest on college campuses.
 On April 16, 2006, he was invited by Stanford University's ASSU Speakers' Bureau to address an audience of over 1,000 at Memorial Auditorium.
-He was invited by Harvard University's class of 2006 to deliver the "class day" address on June 7, 2006.
-He spoke as himself, and also as Peter Griffin, Stewie Griffin and Glenn Quagmire.
+He was invited by Harvard University's class of 2006 to deliver the address at "class day," which is a rough equivalent of graduation day, on June 7, 2006.
+He spoke as himself, and also as Peter Griffin, Stewie Griffin, and Glenn Quagmire.
 He has also spoken at George Washington University, Washington University in St. Louis, the University of Texas at Austin, the University of Missouri, Bowling Green State University, Loyola Marymount University, and University of California, Los Angeles.